LeanerCloud/AutoSpotting/CUSTOM_BUILDS.md

-You'll need to set up a local environment able to compile Go code, compile the binaries locally, upload them to an S3 bucket in your AWS account and update your CloudFormation stack to use those new binaries.
+You'll need to set up a local environment able to compile Go code, compile the binaries locally, upload them to an S3 bucket in your AWS account and update your CloudFormation or Terraform stack to use those new binaries.

 ## Dependencies ##